MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p1/writeup.md

 ### 3. Possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Potential improvement could be to set upper boundary to make line even more stable.